pall22/ecommerce-dataset/README.md

-Project Title: Analyzing E-commerce Purchases Dataset
+#Project Title#: Analyzing E-commerce Purchases Dataset

-Project Description:
+#Project Description#:
 In this project, we will analyze an E-commerce purchases dataset to extract insights and trends about customer behavior, purchase price, and sales performance.
 The dataset contains information about the purchases made by customers from an E-commerce platform over a period of time.
 The dataset has various attributes such as Address,Browser Info, Company,Credit Card,CC Exp Date, CC Security Code, CC Provider, Email, Job,IP Address, Language, Purchase Price

 The goal of this project is to perform exploratory data analysis on the dataset and answer questions such as: